r-crosswords/aotw/exolve-README.md

 colours upon clicking "Show ninas" (as well as "Reveal all").

 The squares involved in a nina are specified in the extended chessboard notation described above.
-It can also use clue indices like A12 and D33.
+It can also use clue indices like A12 and D33 (with uppercase A or D preceding the clue number) or like 12a, 12A, 33d, or 33D.
 Example:
 ```
   exolve-nina: j5 j7 j9 c10r11 j13
-  exolve-nina: a7 b7 c7 d7 e7 A12
+  exolve-nina: a7 b7 c7 d7 e7 A12 16d
 ```
 This example is from a puzzle with two ninas.
-The first one is in the 10th column ("j"), and the second one is in the seventh row from the bottom as well as all the cells in the A12 clue.
+The first one is in the 10th column ("j"), and the second one is in the seventh row from the bottom as well as all the cells in the A12 and D16 clues.

 You can also have ninas that involve arbitrary letters/words from within the text of the clues or the prelude.
-This involves a little bit of html.
+This involves a little bit of HTML.
 Just enclose the text that you want to highlight as a nina in a "span" tag, giving it a unique class name, and specify that class name in the exolve-nina (the name should not be a letter followed by a number, so that it is not